OpenSwitchNOS/openswitch-ops-docs/deploy-to-physical-switch.md

 ### Configuration Partition
 The configuration partition stores the permanent configuration of the switch and will be preserved across image installations.
 It also stores the grubenv file that notifies the installed grub about which is the _active_ image partition.

+### Diagnostics Partition
+The diagnostics partition stores the crash dumps and logs which will be preserver across reboots and image installations.

 ## Installing
 There are several ways to install OpenSwitch (described below).